Ask any sales manager or sales rep what their goals are and their answers will likely be the same: get more leads, be more productive and sell more.

-Sales objectives can’t be managed in a spreadsheet the way that sales activities and goals can.
+Sales objectives can’t be managed in a spreadsheet or Excel file the way that sales activities and goals can.

-Rather, objectives are a broad plan to achieving the goals and activities that live inside them.
-To set objectives that can be successful, you need to think long term, and then plan out how to achieve them in shorter-term goals and activities.
+Rather, objectives are a broad plan that provides guidance on how to achieve the goals and activities inside them.
+For objectives to be successful, you need to first think long term, and then plan how to achieve them in shorter-term goals and activities.

 You might set a sales objective to improve your percentages of upsells.
 To do that, you could look into your sales reps’ commission packages and provide a heightened incentive to achieve the objective.
 Or, you could inspect your sales playbooks and follow-up guidelines to see how you could introduce more upsells into a rep’s pitching script.